 Wild Syrian Rue seeds, Peganum harmala, Esphand, 5 sizes

 Rue seeds, aka Esphand, African rue, harmala, Spilani.
 Rue has been used in native shaman brews as an MAOI ingredient, in Persian cooking as a seasoning, as the source for a plant-based yellow or red dye (traditional Persian Red), as a natural incense to ward off evil spirits and bless newlyweds, during Sufi prayers, in Jewish customs, and even more.
-Versatile herb.
+Very versatile herb.
 Imported from Asia, this is a raw agricultural product that is unwashed.
 Good seed germination, but sporadic.
 Desert plant.

 Harmala (Peganum harmala) is a plant of the family Nitrariaceae, native to the eastern Mediterranean region east to India.
 It is also known as Wild Rue or Syrian Rue because of its resemblance to plants of the rue family, but it is really not a true rue, botanically.

 Perennial plant; Height: Up to 30 cm; Flower color: White; Flowering time: June through August, or spring and fall.
 The species is hermaphrodite (having both male and female organs).
 Rue can grow to about two feet tall, but normally is about a foot tall.
 The roots of the plant can reach a depth of almost 20 feet if it is growing in dry soil.
 It blossoms between June and August in the US.
 The flowers are white and about 2.5–3.8 cm in diameter.
 The round seed capsules measure about 1–1.5 cm in diameter, contain three chambers and carry more than 50 seeds each.